 - Nuts – Almonds are packed with protein and a great addition to a charcuterie board.

 - Eggs – Hard-boiled eggs are an excellent source of protein and taste delicious.
 Great Day Farms Hard-Boiled Eggs are available at Walmart in the Deli section.
 They come in a convenient 2-pack or 6-pack and are great for on-the-go snacking.
 They are easy to add to meals and I love that I avoid the pain of peeling hard-boiled eggs.
 The struggle is real!
+You can also add deviled eggs to your board.

 How to Make a Charcuterie Board